Best Western Historical Inn

 Enjoy convenient access to Castillo de San Marcos, Villano Beach and the Saint Augustine Lighthouse while staying at this historic Saint Augustine, Florida hotel.

-Situated just one mile from coastal Florida beaches, the BEST WESTERN Historical Inn offering a centralized location, friendly customer service and all of the amenities guests expect from a Best Western hotel at an unbeatable value.
+Situated just one mile from coastal Florida beaches, the Best Western Historical Inn offering a centralized location, friendly customer service and all of the amenities guests expect from a Best Western hotel at an unbeatable value.
 This Saint Augustine hotel is located in America's oldest permanent Spanish settlement and features well-appointed guest rooms complete with cable satellite television and free wireless high-speed Internet access.
-Begin each morning with a complimentary continental breakfast before exploring the Saint Augustine area.
+Begin each morning with a complimentary full breakfast before exploring the Saint Augustine area.
 This St. Johns County hotel also features an outdoor swimming pool, hot tub, guest laundry and limited business services.

-The friendly, helpful staff at the BEST WESTERN Historical Inn is ready to ensure a fun-filled memorable stay in Saint Augustine, Florida.
+The friendly, helpful staff at the Best Western Historical Inn is ready to ensure a fun-filled memorable stay in Saint Augustine, Florida.
 Make a reservation today and save!
+Enjoy your stay.

 Hotel Amenities & Services